img

 A trauma bond forms when emotional highs and lows create a deep attachment.
 On one hand, you feel pain.
 On the other hand, you chase rare moments of affection as if they’re proof of love.
 This confusion can feel like love, even when the relationship hurts.

-Once this pattern sets in, it’s hard to leave — even if part of you knows it’s not healthy.
-Recognizing the trauma bond is the first step toward release and clarity.
+Once this pattern sets in, it’s hard to leave, even if part of you knows it’s not healthy.
+Recognising the pattern is often the first step toward clarity.

 👉 For deeper insights, explore Understanding Emotional Affairs